Current Projects

 Li, J. C., Cai, M., Wang, Z. A., and Xiao, S. P., “Model-based motion planning in POMDPs with temporal logic specifications”, Advanced Robotics, 37(14), 2023, 871-886, https://doi.org/10.1080/01691864.2023.2226191

-S. Xiao, and J. Li, “Model-free control synthesis of autonomous agents in partially observable and dynamic environments”, 2nd IACM Mechanistic Machine Learning and Digital Engineering for Comptational Science Engineering and Technology, El Paso, TX, September 24-27, 2023
+S. Xiao, and J. Li, “Model-free control synthesis of autonomous agents in partially observable and dynamic environments”, 2nd IACM Mechanistic Machine Learning and Digital Engineering for Computational Science Engineering and Technology, El Paso, TX, September 24-27, 2023

 J. Li, and S. Xiao, “Robotics Motion Planning for Complex Tasks in Partially Observable Environments Using Model-free Reinforcement Learning”, 2023 IMECE- International Mechanical Engineering Congress & Exposition, New Orleans, LA, October 29 – November 2, 2023